 Professional Practice 1 is a school-based module which introduces you to practical aspects of the role of a teacher.
 The focus initially is on observation and supporting teaching and learning as you engage in teaching commitments in line with your individual training needs.
 You will progress to undertake approximately 50% of a full teaching timetable and develop responsibilities for planning, teaching and assessing learners.
 Regular self-target setting and reflection, supported by practice-based mentors, are key features of the module.

 Professional Practice 2 provides a final phase to your professional practice in a different educational setting to that of your previous placement.
 The module takes place in a school which will provide the necessary progression and consolidation of your skills as you undertake approximately 70% of a full teaching timetable.
 The aim is for you to become autonomous in your needs and targets, ready to graduate as a Newly Qualified Teacher.

-To join this programme you should have: GCSE English Language and Mathematics at grade C or above (or equivalent qualification); A first degree from a UK higher education institution or equivalent qualification; A degree classification at 2:2 or above; Satisfactory levels of competence in Information and Communications Technology; A demonstrable interest in teaching within the curriculum area.
+To join this programme you should have: GCSE English Language and Mathematics at Grade C or Grade 4 or above (or equivalent qualification); A first or second class Honours degree from a UK university (or equivalent qualification); Satisfactory levels of competence in Information and Communications Technology; A demonstrable interest in teaching within the curriculum area.
 You could show this in a number of ways – time spent in schools, knowledge of the chosen curriculum area, relevant practical experience.

 You are required to undertake Professional Skills Tests in Literacy and Numeracy prior to entry to this programme.
 Successful completion of the Professional Skills Tests will form part of the conditions of any offer of a place.
 Further details can be found at www.edgehill.ac.uk/skillstests.